Sequence-Based Plan Feasibility Prediction for Efficient Task and Motion Planning: CONCLUSION

 \section{CONCLUSION}

-To speed up TAMP planning, we developed a novel learning architecture, PIGINet, that encodes initial states, goal, and candidate plans to predict plan feasibility.
-The model is shown to reduce planning time on long-horizon rearrangement problems with articulated obstacles, where uninformed planners suffer from wasted refinement efforts.
-PIGINet also achieves zero-shot generalization to unseen movable object categories thanks to its visual encoding of objects.
+We developed a novel learning-enabled TAMP algorithm that consists of 1) a multi-modal transformer for predicting feasibility of a batch of candidate task plans given the initial state and goal and 2) a TAMP planner that refines the task plans in the order of predicted feasibility.
+Our method reduces planning time on complex rearrangement problems with articulated and movable obstacles, where uninformed planners suffer from wasted refinement efforts.
+PIGINet also achieves zero-shot generalization across unseen movable object categories thanks to its visual encoding of objects.